You're here:

 In the woods is perpetual youth.

-Within these plantations of God, a decorum and sanctity reign, a perennial festival is dressed,
+Within these plantations of God, a decorum and sanctity reign, a perennial

 and the guest sees not how he should tire of them in a thousand years.